larkingz01/ComVisionOpenCV/README.md

 > This project is the part of Computer Vision Subject in faculty of information technology, KMITL.

 ### Features

-O This project is very simple so this is things that we made:
+This project is very simple so this is things that we made:

 - [1] Change Background color
 - [2] Change Background image